plippe/blog/_posts/2019-01-01-taming-cats-state.md

 val (nextSeed, (a, b, c)) = abc.run(seed)
 ```

-Random numbers are great, but they don’t help to highlight real world uses cases for `State`.
-Before jumping to the obvious “cats has it”, here is a more relatable examples.
+Random numbers are great, but they don’t help to highlight real-world uses cases for `State`.
+Before jumping to the obvious “cats has it”, here is a more relatable example.

 ![Tic-tac-toe]({{ "/assets/images/tic-tac-toe.png" | absolute_url }})

 Tic-tac-toe, noughts and crosses, or Xs and Os, is a game that shouldn’t need an introduction.
 If your childhood was deprived of this masterpiece, or if you need a refresher, have a look at the [wikipedia page](https://en.wikipedia.org/wiki/Tic-tac-toe).

-The following information represent the game.
+The following information represents the game.

 ```scala
 sealed trait Player